Pod-Point/reviews-php/README.md

 ##  Installation

-follow the steps below in the desired project where you would like to install this package
+Follow the steps below in the desired project where you would like to install this package

  1. Add the following in the repository section of the composer.json .
 ```json